acotis/holier-than-thou/README.md

 cargo run acotis JayXon --lang rust --reference xnor-gate
 ```

+## Note about timestamps

+When you specify a cutoff timestamp **without a time**, the generated report includes solutions submitted through the **end** of the day, month, or year specified.

+When you specify a cutoff timestamp **with a time**, the generated report includes solutions submitted **up to** that time.

+For example:

+- `2025` will include everything submitted through the end of 2025.
+- `2025-03` will include everything submitted through the end of March 2025.
+- `2025-03-31` will include everything submitted through the end of March 31st, 2025.
+- `2025-03-31 12:00` will include everything submitted before March 31st, 2025 at 12:00:00.000000.
+- `2025-03-31 12:15` will include everything submitted before March 31st, 2025 at 12:15:00.000000.
+- `2025-03-31 12:15:17` will include everything submitted before March 31st, 2025 at 12:15:17.000000.

+This system is designed to try to align with human intuitions about what the phrase "as of [date]" means.

 # Warnings

 This script is poorly-written and I feel bad :)

 Generally speaking, you are on your own in terms of getting things right.
 If you specify a golfer that doesn't exist, you'll get an empty report.
 If you don't specify a language, it defaults to Rust.
 If you specify a `--hole-name-width` that's too narrow, the script will crash.
 If you specify a `--score-bar-width` that's too narrow, the script will crash.
 If you specify a `--lang` that doesn't exist, the script will hang, and then crash.

-⚠️ **The `--cutoff` date that you specify is not parsed into an actual timestamp; it is string-compared with dates given to me via code.golf's API.** That means that you need to be really careful or you will just get garbage.
-You won't get an error message explaining how you went wrong.
-Here are some examples of meaningful strings you can pass as cutoff dates:

-- `2025` — this considers all solutions that were submitted before the turn of the year 2025, because the string `2024-12-29T13:29:41.774046Z` compares as being less than the string `2025`, but `2025-01-01T02:06:59.015992Z` copares as being greater.
-- `2025-03` — this considers all solutions that were submitted before the turn of the month of March 2025.
-- `2025-03-01` — this has the same effect as `2025-03`.
-- `2025-03-31` — this considers all solutions that were submitted before the turn of midnight when it became 2025 March 31st.
-- `2025-04-01T18:25` — this considers all solutions that were submitted before the turn of the minute when it became 2025 April 1st at 18:25. **Note the "T" in the string.** This uses whatever time zone is used by code.golf's API, probably UTC or something.
+So, if you're getting results that don't look right, check your inputs carefully.

 # Known bugs

 This script has a known bug where it doesn't filter out solutions that have been deleted.
 Sometimes, a hole's submission judge will be made more strict in response to a cheese being discovered for that hole, and previously-existing solutions will be invalidated and removed from the site's leaderboard. **This script still considers those deleted solutions real**, because I couldn't figure out how to tell via the API whether a solution is still valid or not.
 This can affect how a hole is presented in the report, including which golfer "wins" it.
 If you know how to detect invalid solutions, feel free to make a PR.

-I don't know of any other bugs; feel free to submit a GitHub issue if you find one.
+Feel free to submit a GitHub issue if you find other bugs.